SpaceLearner/GNG-ODE/README.md

 ## Dataset

-We have provide the processed datasets.
-If you have want the original data please refer to the following link.
+We have provided the processed datasets.
+If you want the original data please refer to the following links.

-Download and extract the following datasets and put the files in the dataset folder named under datasets/$DATASETNAME

 * [Gowalla](http://snap.stanford.edu/data/loc-gowalla_totalCheckins.txt.gz)
 * [Tmall](https://github.com/CCIIPLab/GCE-GNN/tree/master/datasets/Tmall)